 Before I grasped the concept of God, my maternal grandmother was my only refuge and strength, my very present help in time of trouble.
-When I needed her, she was always there with a comforting perspective and a reminder of a walk we would soon enjoy together.
+She was always there.

 My paternal grandmother was a different image of God with a standing order for me to ask and receive, seek and find, knock and watch the door open.
-She provided for my needs and I remember her saying, “Even if I don’t have it, I’ll get it for you.”
+She provided for me generously.

-Now that their granddaughter (yours truly) is awaiting her granddaughter, I am determined to pass on the love principles my grandmothers taught me.
+Now that their granddaughter (yours truly) has become a grandmother, I am determined to pass on the love principles my grandmothers taught me.